GaloisInc/saw-script/doc/manual/manual.md

   clear out any old, unusable entries from the solver cache.

-* `print_solver_cache` prints to the console all entries in the cache whose SHA256 hashe keys start with the given hex string.
+* `print_solver_cache` prints to the console all entries in the cache whose SHA256 hash keys start with the given hex string.
 Providing an empty string results in all entries in the cache being printed.

 * `print_solver_cache_stats` prints to the console statistics including the